EIvimeyCook/SORTEE.DCQC/README.md

 and the software:

 > Ivimey-Cook, E. R., & Pick, J. L. (2026). *DCQC: Data and code quality control for ecology and evolutionary biology*.
 R package version 0.0.0.9000. https://github.com/SORTEE/DCQC
+>
+A machine-readable [`CITATION.cff`](CITATION.cff) is included, so GitHub's "Cite this repository" button gives formatted APA and BibTeX.

 ## References